ThibaultJanBeyer/DragSelect/README.md

 TLDR; => Your `selectables` should be buttons: `<button type="button"></button>`.

 Obviously, keyboard users won’t get the full visual experience but it works similarely to the OS default behaviour.
-You can select items using the default select keys (usually space or enter) and also multiselect when using a modifier key at the same time.
+You can select items using the default select keys (usually space or enter) and also multiselect when using a modifier key at the same time (unfortunately this does not work in firefox for now since FF doesn’t add the modifier key in the event object when using the keyboard).
 There is one little thing you have to do tho’: the `selectables` have to be pressable (clickable)!
 To achieve this, they should be of type `<button type="button"></button>`.